 How to Create a Midday Reset Routine When You're Feeling Overwhelmed

 We’ve all been there: it’s 1:30 p.m., your to-do list feels like it’s multiplying, your focus is scattered, and your energy has dipped into the red zone.
-You’re not lazy—you’re overwhelmed.
-And in those moments, pushing through isn’t the answer.
-What you need is a midday reset—a intentional pause to recalibrate your mind, body, and spirit before the afternoon avalanche begins.
+You’re not lazy, you’re overwhelmed.
+In these moments, the natural instinct is to push through, drink more caffeine, and work faster.
+However, pushing through is rarely the answer.
+When the brain enters a state of overwhelm, the prefrontal cortex, which handles decision making and focus, begins to struggle.
+What you need is a midday reset, an intentional pause to recalibrate your mind, body, and spirit before the afternoon avalanche begins.

 What You'll Need